-Transfer pricing contingency fee auditors may be asked to provide expert witness services to substantiate the validity of their transfer pricing assessments in the event a taxpayer challenges the assessment administratively or in court.
-Where the auditor is compensated on a contingency fee basis, the unfairness of the arrangement puts it outside state ethics rules.
+Transfer pricing contract auditors may provide expert witness services to substantiate the validity of their transfer pricing assessments in the event a taxpayer challenges the assessment administratively or in court.
+Where the contract auditor is compensated on a contingency fee basis, the unfairness of the arrangement puts it outside state ethics rules.
 For example, the comments to Rule 3.4(b) of the American Bar Association Model Rules of Professional Conduct provide that: